ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/chai_tsys.rst

 Here in the AtLAST sensitivity calculator, we use it as an exemplar of a heterodyne instrument capable of working at these frequencies.

-In this module, we calculate the system temperature used in the overall sensitivity equation **MARK TO ADD TEXT AROUND HOW THIS INFORMS THAT CALCULATION AND A LINK BACK TO THE MAIN PAGE WHERE THAT CALCULATION IS EXPLAINED**.
+In this module, we calculate the system temperature used in the overall ::doc::`sensitivity equation <sensitivity>`.
 For a CHAI like system, the system temperature is calculated as:

 .. math::
     T_{sys} = \frac{1}{\eta_{eff} \mathfrak{t}} \times [T_{rx} + (\eta_{eff} T_{sky}) + (1-\eta_{eff}) T_{amb}]

 where

-* :math:`\eta_{eff}` is the forward efficiency **MARK: IS THIS OF THE TELESCOPE OR THE INSTRUMENT?**
+* :math:`\eta_{eff}` is the forward efficiency of the telescope
 * :math:`\mathfrak{t}` is the atmospheric transmittance, defined as :math:`\mathfrak{t} = \textrm{exp}^{(-\tau_{atm})}`
 * :math:`T_{rx}` is the receiver temperature
 * :math:`T_{sky}` is the sky temperature